Karlie Kloss: Other ventures

-Kloss collaborated with the restaurant chain Momofuku Milk Bar to create 'Karlie's Kookies,' a special recipe sold at DKNY Soho during Fashion's Night Out in New York City; its proceeds went to FEED Projects where ten meals were donated for every tin of cookies sold.
+In 2012, Kloss collaborated with the restaurant chain Momofuku Milk Bar to create 'Karlie's Kookies,' a special recipe sold at DKNY Soho during Fashion's Night Out in New York City; its proceeds went to FEED Projects where ten meals were donated for every tin of cookies sold.
 She also led a group of investors in purchasing the fashion magazine W in 2020.
 That year, Kloss was named a trustee of Barnard College for a four-year term.
-In November 2023, she acquired British fashion magazine i-D from Vice Media Group and became its chief executive officer.
+In November 2023, she acquired British fashion magazine i-D from Vice Media Group and became its CEO.
 She is also an investor in the probiotics company Seed.
 In March 2024, she and her husband Joshua Kushner revived Life magazine for print and digital distribution through Bedford Media in partnership with Dotdash Meredith.

 Computer programming

 Kloss is also a computer programmer.
 She studied Ruby on Rails and other web development technologies at Flatiron School in 2014.
 She later narrated the season 2 episode "Coding" on the Netflix and Vox Media television show Explained in October 2019.

 In April 2015, Kloss launched Kode With Klossy, an initiative for teaching girls about computer science, with support from Estée Lauder.
 She partnered with Flatiron School and Code.org to offer an annual scholarship for young girls interested in computer science and software engineering as part of the initiative.
 The same year, Kode With Klossy launched its first free two-week summer coding camp for girls aged 13–18.
 The camp taught the basics of programming languages such as Ruby, JavaScript, and Swift; program participants built fully functional mobile apps or websites with the camp.
 By 2025, the organization had built a community of almost 11,000 young people in over 100 countries.
+In December 2025, Kloss announced her debut picture book titled Spaghetti Code: A Story About Problem-Solving, Pasta, and the Power of Big Ideas; the book is inspired by her Kode with Klossy initiative.

+Reproductive rights

+In her twenties, Kloss served as a care escort for Planned Parenthood.
+She founded the Gateway Coalition in 2022 to support Midwestern abortion clinics.
+In 2024, Kloss worked with Missourians for Constitutional Freedom to pass Amendment 3 and enshrine abortion rights in the state constitution.
+Kloss authored an op-ed on the topic in The Washington Post, and in support of Florida's Amendment 4 in the Miami Herald.